-Timothy Corcoran has a message for lawyers who have multimillion-dollar practices after decades in the business: Your timing to enter the profession was impeccable, but the gravy train has left the station.
+Timothy Corcoran has a message for law firm marketing and biz dev professionals who have multimillion-dollar practices after decades in the business: Your timing to enter the profession was impeccable, but the gravy train has left the station.

 “We’ve just exited a world in which there was near unlimited demand for legal services for over a generation,” he explains.
 “You became a multimillionaire during a time when the phone always rang all the time.
 You’re still a good person and a good lawyer.
 But the world’s changed; you’ve got to compete differently.”

 As principal of the Corcoran Consulting Group, Timothy is well acquainted with the new world of law firm marketing.
 He has more than two decades of corporate leadership experience and is a former president of the Legal Marketing Association.
 He helps law firms face today’s highly competitive marketplace with confidence by advising them on everything from market entry strategies to project management to business development to launching new technology tools.

 We were delighted to have him sit down with us recently.
 He shared his ideas on how established lawyers can gracefully make the transition from winning clients by practicing good law (something that simply won’t work on its own anymore) to winning clients because of practicing good law and good business.
 Here are 9 strategies and tactics that he recommends: